 This part of the Advocate guide briefly covers our translation platforms and tools.

-As an advocate, you will need to know the basics of Crowdin (our translation platform) and the Khan Academy Translation Portal, which allows you to access and translate our material.
+As an advocate, you will need to know the basics of Crowdin (the tool underlying our translation platform) and the Khan Academy Translation Portal, which allows you to access and translate our material.
 A Khan Academy Portal looks like this:

 On the very left, you can choose to dub videos, translate written exercises, etc. The middle column shows the subject area, and the left-most column shows the specific video or exercise.

 If your team is dubbing/recreating videos, you’ll first need to download the video.
-Follow these guidelines.
-(As you will see, you can use a free online video downloader; see guidelines).
+You can use a free online video downloader - see more info at these guidelines.

 After you have completed the application process (e.g., filled out the applications form, including your video sample) and received an official email notification stating that you have been accepted as an advocate, you may move forward!

 You are now ready to read the following (take it slowly and don't get overwhelmed).
 We recommend reading these links in the order presented.